kubernetes/minikube/site/content/en/docs/handbook/addons/ingress-dns.md

 {{% quiz_instruction_plain id="/macOS" %}}

-Create a file in `/etc/resolver/minikube-test` with the following content.
+Create a file in `/etc/resolver/minikube-test` with the following contents.

 ```
 domain test